Adelkilde/2.Semesterprojekt-Frontend/README.md

 In addition to providing information, Gyldmark also aims to foster a community of readers and fans.
 Users can engage with each other, share their thoughts on the author's works, and stay updated on her latest publications and events.

-To access the admin functions of the page you have to manually type "/admin" after the URL.
-This will allow you to create, delete and edit items in the database.

 ## 🖋 Table of Contents

 - [Getting Started](#getting-started)